cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 This is helpful when writing tests from the perspective of a user interacting with the app.
 They just know they want to click the button labeled "Submit", they have no idea that it has a `type` attribute of `submit`, or a CSS class of `my-submit-button`.

 `cy.contains()` is also a great example of a command that can start a chain, or continue a chain.
-For example, if we wanted to look for the text "New Post" _only inside of the `.main` element_, we could trivially achieve that like this:
+For example, if we wanted to look for the text "New Post" _only inside of the `.main` element_, we could trivially achieve that like so:

 ```js
 // First finds the element with class "main",